 These properties make the CoPaTh families of the demand system natural, flexible, and yet tractable extensions of CES.
 For example, think of any shock that changes the relative cost across firms, such as the exchange rate movement or tariffs, that change the relative cost of domestic and foreign firms.
 Or perhaps, if some firms are more dependent of energy than others, their relative cost varies more when energy prices go up.
 Under CoPaTh, the impact of such shocks on the markup rates and relative prices can be calculated without worrying about the general equilibrium feedback effect.
-This could be a great advantage when studying the general equilibrium effects of such shocks.3 Furthermore, under CoPaTh, the pass-through rate is a parameter, which means that, in a multi-sector setting with nested CoPaTh, the pass-through rate can be sector-specific, and hence the average pass-through rate in the economy can be endogenized through a change in the sectoral composition.
+This could be a great advantage when studying the general equilibrium effects of such shocks.
+Furthermore, under CoPaTh, the pass-through rate is a parameter, which means that it can be sector-specific in a multi-sector setting with nested CoPaTh, and hence that the average pass-through rate in the economy can be endogenized through a change in the sectoral composition.
 This would not be possible with nested CES.